ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 ## Create an AWS EC2 instance using Terraform

-Using a text editor, save the code below in a file called `main.tf`.
+Using a text editor, save the code below in a file called `main.tf`:

-Scroll down to see the information you need to change in `main.tf`.

 ```console
 provider "aws" {